0chain/0chain/README.md

 2. Now you can create allocations on blobber and store files.

-Note: For creating allocationsand locking tokens to stake pool, you need tokens into your wallet, follow the link below to get tokens:
+Note: For creating allocations and locking tokens to stake pool, you need tokens into your wallet, follow the guide below to get tokens:

 - [Get Tokens](https://github.com/0chain/zwalletcli#getting-tokens-with-faucet-smart-contract---faucet)